chrisongthb/py-r10k-webhook/README.md

 One could configure all parts using puppet.
 For that you'll need the modules [vcsrepo](https://forge.puppet.com/puppetlabs/vcsrepo), [inifile](https://forge.puppet.com/modules/puppetlabs/inifile) and [systemd](https://forge.puppet.com/modules/camptocamp/systemd).

+Configure Gitlab by navigating to control-repo / Settings / Webhooks and adding a Push-Hook with URL `https://user:pass@host:port/api/v1/r10k/environment/`.
+For adding the hook to a module use the URI `https://user:pass@host:port/api/v1/r10k/module/`

 ##  6. <a name='Testing'></a>Testing

 Test your configs by following the logs: